bhisaac/5eFP/5eFP-SRD-V0.1.md

 You always end the game at HQ.
 The following occurs when PCs return to HQ:
 1. All ongoing encounter powers, abilities, and features end.
 2. PCs may pay 1 Coin for rest and repairs.
-3. PCs take one downtime round (worker placement) by placing their token on a building within HQ.
+3. PCs take one downtime round (worker placement) by placing their token on a building within HQ (or linked through HQ at a satellite location).
 4. PCs gain the benefits of completing a long rest.

 ---